Vivekrajput2310/Testing-project/README.md

 # Testing-project
-It is for apply learned concepts
+It is for apply learned concept

+# trying terminal
+learning working of the terminal